LuuppiChan/opinsys-install-script/README.md

 4. Run this `bash install-script.sh`
 5. Done! install/uninstall/launch the wanted programs.

-- All of these except Steam automatically uninstalls.
-Although all user data is still kept.
+- All of these automatically uninstall on reboot except Steam although all user data is still kept.

 ## Image of the script